d-r-adm/WordPressOnAzure/README.md

 Create resource group for the Remote State storage account.

 1. Deploy Bootstrap
+    Use bootstrap.tfvars

 2. Deploy Foundation
+    Use foundation.tfvars

 3. Deploy Site(s)
+    Use Workspace for each site
+    Use the specific site_template.tfvars modified for the site.

 # Bitnami WordPress On Azure (Terraform)